chloedkkwon/chloedkkwon.github.io/teaching.md

 title: Teaching
 slug: /teaching
 items:
+  - title: Spring 2024 Instructor for LING 1100 First-Year Writing Seminar
+    image:
+      src:
+      alt:
+    Description: I designed and taught a writing course titled "Biological Foundations of Language" for freshman students new to linguistics.
+The course aimed to provide foundational knowledge about the biological aspects influencing human language use.
+It covered topics such as animal communication, neurolinguistics, and the nature vs. nurture debate.

   - title: Spring 2023 TA for LING 3302 Introduction to Phonetics and Phonology
     image:
       src: /assets/img/work/phon_phon.png
       alt: phon_phon
     description: I led two discussion sections to guide students in grasping fundamental concepts in phonetics and phonology by reviewing course materials, teaching technical skills in phonetic analyses, and hosting review sessions.

-  - title: Fall 2021 TA for LING 2221 Language and Society
+  - title: Fall 2021, Fall 2024 TA for LING 2221 Language and Society
     image:
       src: /assets/img/work/meyerhoff.png
       alt: meyerhoff